 Interest Rates for Monthly Term Loans

-We charge 8% per month, which is very low for the title loan industry.
-While many of the larger lenders still charge very high (15% +) rates, it is not uncommon to see slightly higher rates from other lenders like us.
+While many of the larger lenders still charge very high (15% +) monthly rates, it is not uncommon to see lower rates from other lenders.
 This is where shopping around can save you a significant amount of money.
-Feel free to use our title loan calculator to compare different interest rates and loan terms.
+Feel free to use our car title loan calculator to compare different interest rates and loan terms.

 Benefits of Monthly Term Loans